grafana/explore-profiles/README.md

 ### Prod / ops environment

 Every week on Monday a new branch off of `main` gets created: `weekly/fxx`.
 Each commit on that branch gets tagged with a tag `weekly/fxx-yyyyyyyy` where `xx` is the week number and `yyyyyyyy` is a short git sha.
 Every time you push to that branch a Slack bot sends a message to `#pyroscope-ops` channel with a link to the argo workflow.
-After an approval from someone from `@pyroscope-secondary-oncall` on slack the release gets deployed to ops and prod environment.
+After an approval from someone from `@pyroscope-secondary-oncall` on slack a PR is opened in `deployment_tools` repo, and that informs [stack-state-service](https://github.com/grafana/stack-state-service) to update the plugin everywhere.
+Note that it takes time for the release to be deployed by `stack-state-service` to all Grafana instances.

 ### Manual release to prod / ops